 With these supports, this new Lenovo phone does look interesting.
 Nevertheless, this mobile phone certainly has advantages and disadvantages that need to be considered before applying for it.

-The Advantages of Lenovo K10 Note
+Pros of Lenovo K10 Note

 In more detail, the Lenovo K10 Note has a main camera with a combination of 16 MP (f / 1.8) resolution main lens, a telephoto lens with 2x optical zoom capability of 8 MP (f / 2.4), and 5 MP resolution depth lens.